 Wayne Rooney is out to deny Manchester United a record-equalling FA Cup triumph.

-The striker, United’s record scorer, faces his former club with Derby in the fifth round on Thursday for the first time since returning from an 18-month spell at DC United.
+The striker, United's record scorer, faces his former club with Derby County in the fifth round tonight for the first time since returning from an 18-month spell at DC United.

 Ole Gunnar Solskjaer's side travel to Pride Park unbeaten in their last eight games in all competitions and chasing a Champions League place.